Connect Claude Desktop

 Step 3: Generate a UI

-Section titled “Step 3: Generate a UI”In a new chat, ask Claude to do something concrete enough to need a form.
-For example:
+Section titled “Step 3: Generate a UI”In a new chat, ask Claude to do something concrete enough to need a form:

 Help me triage 12 incoming product-support tickets.
 Show me a sortable table with severity, age, and a “draft reply” action per row.

-Claude will call ggui_push with that intent.
-The MCP Apps capability advertised by mcp.ggui.ai tells Claude Desktop to render the result inline — you’ll see the table appear directly in the chat, not as an external link.
-Submit a row, the data flows back to Claude as if you’d typed it.
+Claude calls the ggui_render tool with that intent.
+The MCP Apps capability advertised by mcp.ggui.ai tells Claude Desktop to render the result inline — the table appears directly in the chat, not as an external link.
+Submit a row and the data flows back to Claude as if you’d typed it.

 Tool-call budget and credits

-Section titled “Tool-call budget and credits”Every push burns a small amount of credit (LLM time + render storage).
-New accounts get $5 of free credit out of the gate; you can top up from console.ggui.ai/credits when you run low.
+Section titled “Tool-call budget and credits”Each ggui_render burns a small amount of credit (LLM time + render storage).
+New accounts get $5 free credit out of the gate; top up at console.ggui.ai/credits when you run low.

-If you’d rather use your own model account, paste your provider key into console.ggui.ai/keys/providers (BYOK — Anthropic, OpenAI, Google, OpenRouter).
+Prefer your own model account?
+Paste a provider key into console.ggui.ai/keys/providers (BYOK — Anthropic, OpenAI, Google, OpenRouter).
 When a BYOK key is on file for the model the request would have used, ggui calls the model on your tab and only charges for orchestration.

 Revoke the connection